WordPress Glossary Plugin (CMTG) - Extras - How to Customize a Term Page Using Divi Builder

-It is possible to have a full control at customizing term pages in your Tooltip Glossary using Divi Builder.
+It is possible to have a full control at customizing term pages in your WordPress Glossary plugin using Divi Builder.
 It can be done by creating a new template for glossary terms.
 You can create templates for:

 - Terms - Specific or all terms.
 Note: available in Pro/Pro+/Ecommerce.

 - Categories - All terms in a chosen categories.
 Note: available in Pro+/Ecommerce.

 - Tags - All terms by chosen tags.
 Note: available in Pro+/Ecommerce.

 - Languages - All terms by chosen languages.
 Note: available only in Ecommerce.